mouse-reeve/kyranides/03_book_1.md

 with Honey, the Woman will be debilitated beyond measure.
 And if the Woman be so anointed, the Intenseness of the Act will be great: For it dries up Nature, and causes Conception, and makes barren women conceive.
-And it is prepared thus: of _Satyrion_ Seed ℥ij. and Seef of Pepper ℥j. _Alumen scissile_ ℥j. (_but according to another_ Book) ℥ij. _Stypleria rotunda, i. e._ common Allum ℥ij. _Aromate aridis_ ℥ij.
+And it is prepared thus: of _Satyrion_ Seed ℥ij. and Seef of Pepper ℥j. _Alumen scissile_ ℥j. (_but according to another_ Book) ℥ij. _Stypleria rotunda, i.e._ common Allum ℥ij. _Aromate aridis_ ℥ij.
 Lay it up in a Vessel, and communicate it to no man.
 The Preparation, or Confection of _Aromate aridis_ is thus, _Costue_ ℥ij.
 Spikenard ℥β. (_in another Book_, ℥ij.) _Carpoblasamum_ ℥ iij. _Amomum_ ℥β. (in another place ℥v.) _Cloves_ ℥ij. _Cassia_ ℥ij. _Storax_ ℥v. _Opabalsamum_ ℥j.
 Roses exunglated ℥iiij.
 Musk ℈β.
 Powder the dry things very finely, and sift them well.
 Then rub the _Storax_ a long time apart, and hten with the beaten Roses and Balsam, and all mixt together, make Trochises: Afterwards suffumigate them, and dry them in a ???, _thyinum_ of Tree-Moss and _Storax_, and Mastich (?), and Quails Claws, and _Costus_, which being dried, put them up in a Glass Vessel, and when you have occasion for Conception, powder to Trochises.
 And this is _Confectio aromatic sicia(?)_.
 And the Bird Estrich has an _Echidirum_, which is called _suffivium aridum_, the inner Skin of the Gizzard: This powdered, and given in Drink secretly, _procures Love and Luxury_.
-And the Stone of the _Echinus_, i. e. of the Gizzard of an Estrich, with one Grain of _Satryion_, powdered and given in Meat or rink secretly, _procures great Intenseness to them especially, who are impotent in Coition._ And the stone it self, only hung about the Neck, _causes good Digestion, and Intenseness in Coition_.
+And the Stone of the _Echinus_, i.e. of the Gizzard of an Estrich, with one Grain of _Satryion_, powdered and given in Meat or rink secretly, _procures great Intenseness to them especially, who are impotent in Coition._ And the stone it self, only hung about the Neck, _causes good Digestion, and Intenseness in Coition_.
 And the Stone of the right Temple of the Sea-Cow, carried about one, causes Intenseness, or Erection.
 And the left Stone does the contrary.
 And the Fat of the Fish causes great Delights, beaten up, or dissolved with Honey, and anointed on both Genitals.
 Engrave therefore upon a Saphire-stone an Estrich holding a Sea-Cow in its Mouth, and put underneath a grain of _Satyrium_ and a little of the Stone, which is in the _Echinus_ or Gizzard of the same Bird, and enclosing it, wear it, _against all indigestion and for Tension and Love.
 For it is very good for those that desire to use much Coition, and for old Men.
 And it makes him that wears it, gracious._